 While Stanford promotes openness in our research results and takes pride in the University’s role as a credible and impartial resource, Affiliates Programs can facilitate exposure to Stanford researchers at a high level, targeted to areas that will best serve members' interests.

 Facilitated Grad Student Recruiting

 We organize our research to facilitate technology transfer by using a formal method of makefile rules.
 With these, most of our research results are verified by someone other than the original researcher.
-Research progress reports at least three years old and all PhD theses are made available to the public through our web site, but affiliates have early access to them.
+Research progress reports are at least three years old and all Ph.D. theses are made available to the public through our website, but affiliates have early access to them.

 Contact the Affiliates Program

-The first step to becoming an affiliate member is to phone [650-724-9819] or email Denise Baughman [firstname.lastname@example.org], Program Manager for the SEP Program, and request an invoice.
+The first step to becoming an affiliate member is to contact Denise Baughman [firstname.lastname@example.org], Program Manager for the SEP Program to request a membership invoice.